haael/jilliterate/README.md

 python3 ./sdo_library.py
 ```

+### 4.
-Now go an implement the backend, that is EBNF parser and all internal structures and you have the Javascript engine.
+TODO: implement the backend, EBNF parser and all internal structures and you have the Javascript engine.
+Try doing it by feeding chapters of ECMA grammar to AI, with an appropriate system prompt.

-## So what?
+## Now what?

 With a little help from human devs, we could have a working Javascript interpreter that will beat Chrome and end Google's monopoly.